RaveMaker/docker-wordpress/README.md

 ## Setup
 1. clone the repo
 2. edit .env file
-3. create ssmtp/ssmtp.conf from provided ssmtp.conf.example
+3. create msmtp/msmtprc from provided msmtprc.example

 ## Network settings:
 The stack is divided into two networks, backend and frontend.